 We understand that losing a loved one can feel overwhelming, especially if the death was sudden, untimely and unexpected.

 There are a number of organisations who can support you and your family during this distressing time.

 Via your local council

-- The government's guide after a bereavement
+- Step-by-step guide after a bereavement via the government website

 Once again, please accept our sincere condolences for your loss.